makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 }
 ```

 `localStorage.setItem` tests if the `localStorage` is working.
 If it is, then the user is not in Incognito mode.
-If an error is thrown and the type of error is `DOMException.QUOTA_EXCEEDED_ERR` and the length of local storage is 0, then the user is in Incognito mode.
+If an error is thrown and the type of error is `DOMException.QUOTA_EXCEEDED_ERR,` and the length of local storage is 0, then the user is in Incognito mode.
 Otherwise, the error thrown could be for some other reason.

 Again, make sure to add the following element in the HTML document to see the result: